 “Any post hoc amendment to OAR 340-096-0140 should not apply retroactively to the existing POTB permit.
 If the POTB requests a permit modification to avoid any of the fecal coliform limits of subsection (2) of the rule (as reflected in paragraph 3.2(1) of the permit), or to avoid any of the other requirements of subsections (3), (4) and (5) of the rule, Hayes must be given an opportunity to comment on and challenge the permit.”
 Temporary rule change should not apply to solid waste permits issued before the temporary rule change.

 DEQ Response: The POTB requested a permit modification in order to accept type 3 feedstocks.
 The POTB permit modification request did not propose to alter fecal coliform limits or testing requirements in its permit.
 Fecal coliform limits were not included in the POTB permit before the POTB request to modify the permit to receive type 3 feedstocks.
 DEQ added the language to permit condition 3.2 (1) of the permit when DEQ recognized the inconsistency in the rules regarding how liquid digestate is managed.
 DEQ granted a request for reconsideration of the POTB permit modification decision and will be issuing a decision on reconsideration in the near future.
-If the proposed temporary rule is adopted DEQ will evaluate whether any additional changes to the permit modification are necessary before issuing its decision on reconsideration.
+If the proposed temporary rule is adopted by the EQC, DEQ will evaluate whether any additional changes to the permit modification are necessary before issuing its decision on reconsideration.

 Comment 4